Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 A train takes you from London's Liverpool Street station directly to the ferry terminal at Harwich.
 You walk off the train, into the terminal, get your boarding card & cabin key at the Stena Line check-in desk and walk straight onto the overnight ferry to Hoek van Holland.
 The superferry Stena Britannica is the largest ferry of its kind in the world.
 The journey from London to Holland is explained in detail on the Stena Line Rail & Sail page See the video.

-Captain's class cabin on the ferry Stena Line ferry from Harwich to Hoek van Holland
+Bar on the Stena Line ferry to Hoek van Holland London to Amsterdam via the Stena Line ferry

 Back to top